zt64/custom-window-buttons/README.md

 For the plugin to look proper you will need to edit a file that is a part of Powercord.
 This file can be found in your powercord install directory at `/src/browserWindow.js`

-Open `browserWindow.js` in your preferred editor look for:
+Open `browserWindow.js` in your preferred editor and look for:

 ```js
 if (transparency) {